Student Protection Plan

 Our Terms and Conditions state that if we are unable to deliver your programme for reasons within City's reasonable control (as set out at 3.2-3.8 above) and you were unhappy with the replacement programme provided or if City was unable to provide you with a suitable replacement programme, City's Terms and Conditions set out that you may have an option to cancel the contract with us and be entitled to a full refund of tuition fees.
 If you cancel the contract with us, we will use reasonable endeavours to assist you in finding an alternative comparable programme with another Higher Education provider in the UK.
 City has processes in place that would enable fees to be refunded to students, sponsors, or the Student Loans Company, as appropriate, in the event of a programme ceasing.
-This information will be published to applicants and students from 2018/19.

 5.2 Financial compensation

 If City was unable to make arrangements for you to complete your studies, study on an alternative replacement programme, or if you suffered other loss or damage as a result of the discontinuation of the programme due to circumstances within City’s reasonable control, we would consider this impact and any associated compensation claims on a case-by-case basis at that time.
 Cases for current students on a programme of study at City would be considered through our Student Complaints procedure.
 Cases for applicants and offer-holders would be considered through our Admissions and Appeals Procedure.
 Our ability to offer appropriate compensation in those cases would be underpinned by our financial position referred to above and insurance cover we have in place.

 6. How we communicate with students about the Student Protection Plan